 A person with a mobility disability using a valid disability placard or plate issued to them may park at Denver City meters for the time period authorized by the parking meter or for four (4) consecutive hours, whichever is greater, without paying during the time parking is allowed.
 At the end of the authorized time period, the vehicle must be moved at least 100 feet from the parking metered space.

 To find out if you're eligible or to apply for a disability placard, plates or hang tag, see Denver Motor Vehicles.

 Accessible parking signs on the right-of-way for residents, businesses and multi-family properties:

-Download the accessible parking sign application form (for Denver residents only)
+Denver Residents only: Download the accessible parking sign application form (PDF - updated August 2018)

 Submit along with proper documentation to Right-of- Way Enforcement/APP.
 If your request is approved it takes at least a 45 days business days before the sign may be installed.